Arsenio Lacson

-Arsenio Hilario Sison Lacson Sr. (December 26, 1912 – April 15, 1962) was a Filipino journalist and politician who gained widespread attention as 1st to be elected and 17th Mayor of Manila from 1952 to 1962.
-An active executive likened by Time and The New York Times to New York City's Fiorello La Guardia, he was the first Manila mayor to be reelected to three terms.
+Arsenio Hilario Sison Lacson Sr. (December 26, 1912 – April 15, 1962) was a Filipino lawyer, journalist and politician who gained widespread attention as the 17th Mayor of Manila and the first to be democratically elected.
+An active executive likened by Time and The New York Times to New York City's Fiorello La Guardia, he was the first Manila mayor to be reelected to three terms, remaining in office for over a decade from January 1952 to April 1962.
 Nicknamed "Arsenic" and described as "a good man with a bad mouth", Lacson's fiery temperament became a trademark of his political and broadcasting career.
 He died suddenly from a stroke amidst talk that he was planning to run in the 1965 presidential election.

-Early life
+Early life and education

-Lacson was born on December 26, 1912 in Talisay, Negros Occidental to Roman Ledesma Lacson, and his wife Rosario Sison, during a stormy December day.He was named after Philippine showman and journalist Arsenio Luz, whom his father greatly admired, and his grandfather Hilario Lacson.
-He was related to Aniceto Lacson, the president of the short-lived Republic of Negros.
-His niece, Rose, would later gain prominence as a controversial socialite in Australia.
+Lacson was born on December 26, 1912, in Talisay, Negros Occidental, amid a fierce storm.
+He was the son of Roman Ledesma Lacson, a scion of the distinguished Lacson family, and Rosario Sison.
+His father named him Arsenio, in honor of the renowned Philippine showman and journalist Arsenio Luz, whom he deeply admired.
+His second name, came from his grandfather, Hilario Lacson.

+Lacson is also the nephew of Gen. Aniceto Lacson, the president of the short-lived Republic of Negros, while his niece, Rose Lacson, later gained recognition in Australia as a notable socialite.

+His nephew, Salvador, holds the position of chairman at LLIBI Insurance Brokers, a leading firm since 1973.

-A sickly lad, Lacson turned to athletics while a student at the Ateneo de Manila University, where he would obtain his Bachelor of Arts degree.
-He pursued Ateneo since majority of his relatives had either studied or presently studying in that educational institution.
-His father knew that should his son enter Ateneo, he is very sure that it was a center, and a good nurturer of, the spiritual life.
+Despite being a sickly child, Lacson turned to athletics during his time at the Ateneo de Manila University, where he earned a Bachelor of Arts degree.
+While still a student, he took up amateur boxing, which left him with a broken nose—a feature that would become a distinctive part of his appearance.

-He became an amateur boxer while a student, accounting for his broken nose that later became a prominent feature of his profile.

-Lacson studied law at the University of Santo Tomas.
-After graduating and passing the bar examinations in 1937, he joined the law office of future Senator Vicente Francisco, and later, the Department of Justice as an assistant attorney.
-Lacson also worked as a sportswriter before the outbreak of World War II.
+Lacson pursued his legal studies at the University of Santo Tomas, and after graduating and passing the bar in 1937, he began his career at the law office of future Senator Vicente Francisco.
+He then moved on to serve as an assistant attorney at the Department of Justice.
+Before the outbreak of World War II, Lacson also made his mark as a respected sportswriter, cementing his reputation in both law and journalism.

 Sporting career

 Football

-Lacson was part of the collegiate team of the Ateneo de Manila University.
-He played at the halfback position.
+Lacson was part of the collegiate football team of the Ateneo de Manila University.
+He played at the halfback position or as defensive midfielder for the Ateneo squad.
 He was also part of the Philippine national football team and participated in tournaments such as the 1934 Far Eastern Championship Games.

+After Lacson graduated from Ateneo, he studied at the University of Santo Tomas Faculty of Civil Law.
+While a law student, Lacson joined the UST football team.